tweenjs/tween.js/README.md

 npm test
 ```

 If you want to add any feature or change existing features, you _must_ run the tests to make sure you didn't break anything else.
-Any pull request (PR) needs to have updated passing tests for feature changes (or new passing tests for new features), otherwise the PR won't be accepted.
+Any pull request (PR) needs to have updated passing tests for feature changes (or new passing tests for new features) in `src/tests.ts`, otherwise the PR won't be accepted.
 See [contributing](CONTRIBUTING.md) for more information.

 ## People